tsostarics/rise_stimuli/README.md

  files.
 Parameterized for each experiment.
  - spectral_measures_analysis: Exploratory data analysis for spectral measures.
  - retainers: Deprecated chunks that I haven't fully deleted yet

+## Python/MFA notes

+ Refer to [https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html](this tutorial) for installing the MFA.
+ If using Anaconda on windows, be sure to set the `Anaconda3/` and `Anaconda3/Scripts` directories to your PATH environment variable (the latter is what lets you use the `conda` command).